 Accounts receivable are comprised of amounts due from private and federal contracts.
-The Organization uses the allowance method to account for bad debts.
-This allowance is estimated based on a review of specific accounts by management, as well as historical experience.
-At December 31, 2022 and 2021, the Organization considers all accounts fully collectible and has not recorded an allowance for doubtful accounts.
+The Organization uses the allowance for credit losses method to account for bad debts.
+This allowance is estimated based on a review of specific accounts by management, as well as historical experience and estimated future expected losses.
+At December 31, 2023 and 2022, the Organization considers all accounts fully collectible and has not recorded an allowance for credit losses.